firozkhan18/technologies-notes/first-round-interview-consolidated.md

 ### 1.2 Encapsulation

+**Encapsulation** is mechanishm that binds together code and data it manipulates and keep both safe from outside interference and missuse.
+One way to think about encapsulation is as a protective warapper that prevents the code and data from being arbitrary accessed by the other code defined outside the wrapper.
+Access to the code and data inside the wrapper is tightly control through a well defined interfcaes.

 **Encapsulation** is the concept of **bundling the data (attributes)** and **methods (functions)** that operate on the data into a single unit, called a **class**.
 It also refers to restricting access to some of the object's components to protect the integrity of the object.

 #### Key Aspects of Encapsulation: